DefaultUser999/rebooker/README.md

 # Programming Project 1 2019 RMIT
+Rebooker!
-A matchmaking project for univeristy students to buy and sell textbooks.
+A matchmaking marketplace for univeristy students to buy and sell textbooks.

 ## Getting Started